 You can find personal loans through banks, online lenders or credit unions, which may offer lower rates for members.

-If you’ve made some missteps with your credit or have a short credit history, personal loans for people with bad credit are available.
-The credit requirements might be lower and more flexible, which could increase your chances of getting approved.
+If you’ve made missteps with your credit or have a short credit history, personal loans for people with bad credit are available.
+The credit requirements might be lower and more flexible, increasing your chances of getting approved.
 Note that these loans might have higher interest rates.
-Some personal loans come with origination fees that can be anywhere from 1 percent to 8 percent of the loan amount.
+Some personal loans come with origination fees ranging from 1 percent to 8 percent of the loan amount.

 - Who it’s best for: Those with strong credit and stable income.